diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Finally, the book **Data-Intensive Text Processing with MapReduce by Jimmy Lin and Chris Dyer (Morgan & Claypool Publishers, 2010)** is a great resource for learning more about MapReduce algorithm design and is highly recommended.

 #### Decomposing a Problem into MapReduce Jobs
-A mapper commonly performs input format parsing, projection (selecting the relevant fields), and filtering (removing records that are not of interest).
+A mapper commonly performs `input format parsing`, `projection` (selecting the relevant fields), and `filtering` (removing records that are not of interest).
 In the mappers you have seen so far, we have implemented all of these functions in a single mapper.
 However, there is a case for splitting these into distinct mappers and chaining them into a single mapper using the **ChainMapper** library class that comes with Hadoop.
 Combined with a **ChainReducer**, you can run a chain of mappers, followed by a reducer and another chain of mappers, in a single MapReduce job.

 #### JobControl
 When there is more than one job in a MapReduce workflow, the question arises: how do you manage the jobs so they are executed in order?
 There are several approaches, and the main consideration is whether you have a `linear chain` of jobs or a more complex `directed acyclic graph (DAG)` of jobs.